DavidMcKissick/Programming-course-certificate-vault/Certification Tasks/Certification Task 2.md

 Write a simple website with at least 1 public API, 1 database system, and 1 UX library.
 (Javascript)

 ## Option 2
-Write a desktop text editor application that allows bolding, italics, file saving, etc. (Any language)
+Write a desktop text editor application that allows bolding, italics, file saving, etc. (Any language) (Except for scratch and other visual scripting systems)

 ## How to submit
 1. Complete the student signup sheet at https://docs.google.com/forms/d/e/1FAIpQLSd1C17Ya1IEvDdfbiZTz1SmoqZYIE0s0DpPeSE8MbRKCmvkkg/viewform